A Five-Step Plan to Prepare Your Business for a BIG Sale

 About CEO Coaching International

 CEO Coaching International works with CEOs and their leadership teams to achieve extraordinary results quarter after quarter, year after year.
 Known globally for its success in coaching growth-focused entrepreneurs to meaningful exits, CEO Coaching International has coached more than 1,000 CEOs and entrepreneurs in more than 60 countries and 45 industries.
 The coaches at CEO Coaching International are former CEOs, presidents, or executives who have made BIG happen.
 The firm’s coaches have led double-digit sales and profit growth in businesses ranging in size from startups to over $10 billion, and many are founders that have led their companies through successful eight, nine, and ten-figure exits.
-Companies working with CEO Coaching International for two years or more have experienced an average EBITDA CAGR of 53.5% during their time as a client, more than three times the U.S. average, and a revenue CAGR of 26.2%, nearly twice the U.S. average.
+Companies working with CEO Coaching International for two years or more have experienced an average revenue CAGR of 31% (2.6X the U.S. average) and an average EBITDA CAGR of 52.3% (more than 5X the U.S. average).

 Learn more about executive coaching | Meet our world-class coaches